gatsbyjs/homepage-starters/plugins/datocms-plugin/TS-README.md

 [View the Demo](https://gatsbydatocmshomepagets.gatsbyjs.io/)

 **Note:**
-This is the TypeScript version of DatoCMS homepage starter codebase.
-A functionally identical JavaScript version is also maintained and can be found on [GitHub](https://github.com/gatsbyjs/gatsby-starter-datocms-homepage).
+This version of the DatoCMS homepage starter is written in TypeScript.
+If you want to use DatoCMS but JavaScript is more your style, there is also a JavaScript version maintained on [GitHub](https://github.com/gatsbyjs/gatsby-starter-datocms-homepage) that you might prefer.

 ## Quick start